dotnet-presentations/blazor-workshop/docs/04-refactor-state-management.md

 # Refactor state management

-In this section we'll revisit some of the code we've already written and try to make it nicer.
+In this session we'll revisit some of the code we've already written and try to make it nicer.
 We'll also talk more about eventing and how events cause the UI to update.

 ## A problem